 Materials Evaluation (ME), the flagship journal of the American Society for Nondestructive Testing, is an abstracted, archival, peer-reviewed journal.
 Published monthly, Materials Evaluation welcomes original papers on NDT applications and on applied NDT research, as well as review papers, back to basics features, and shorter articles on standards, emerging issues, technology trends, NDT training/education, safety, NDT fundamentals, workforce development, and history.
 We also welcome articles geared toward NDT technicians and Level I and Level II practitioners.
 Subject matter may cover traditional and nontraditional areas of nondestructive testing.
 Click here to submit a research paper to ME.

 For all other submissions, contact: Jill Ross, Periodicals Editor (email@example.com)

-The NDT Technician (TNT) provides valuable information for NDT practitioners and is a means for discussing issues relevant to the NDT profession.
-This quarterly newsletter is written for NDT technicians and Level I and Level II practitioners.
+The NDT Technician (TNT) is a bimonthly curated email newsletter for NDT technicians and Level I and Level II practitioners.
 TNT seeks authors to write articles on emerging technology, training and education, and safety.
-Articles should be written in a way that introduces readers to the fundamentals of NDT, its methods, applications and technologies.
-Click here for more information.
+Articles should be written in a way that introduces readers to NDT fundamentals, methods, applications, and technologies.

 Research in Nondestructive Evaluation (RNDE) is the research journal of the American Society for Nondestructive Testing.
 RNDE is published quarterly by the Philadelphia, Pennsylvania, offices of The Taylor & Francis Group LLC and will publish the results of original research in nondestructive evaluation.